 Conventional wisdom dictates that you should contact your current energy supplier(s) at least 48 hours, but not more than 14 days, before your relocation.
 Consult your latest gas and electricity bills for contact details of your current energy supplier(s) or, failing that, for gas, contact the Meter Point Administration Service and, for electricity, contact your local electricity distribution company.

 Inform your supplier(s) of your moving date and a forwarding address, to which they will send your final bill(s).
-Your supplier(s), in turn, will either ask you to take meter readings on your moving day, or arrange meter readings to be taken.
+Your supplier(s), in turn, will either ask you to take meter readings on your moving day or arrange meter readings to be taken.

-Take meter readings at your current property on moving day, keep a note of the readings and the date on which you took them and, if possible, take a photograph of your meters as a record.
+Take meter readings at your current property on moving day, note the readings and the date on which you took them and, if possible, take a photograph of your meters as a record.
 Pass your meter readings on to your energy supplier(s), who will close your account and send you a final statement to settle your account once your move is complete.

 Typically, you will have 28 days to settle your account but, if you do not agree with your final statement, keeping a record of your meter readings should help to resolve any dispute with your energy supplier(s).